niravshah/discountexample/README.md

 include a .txt file with details of any assumptions made, or leave comments in the code.

-Let your recruiter know when you&apos;ve finished and pushed back and we&apos;ll take a look.
+Let your recruiter know when you've finished and pushed back and we'll take a look.
 Happy coding :-)